I’ve used Oliveda for three-plus years now. My skin still looks better than it did in year one.

 These drops unclog pores, balance sebum production, and reduce acne-causing bacteria.
 They contain salicylic acid, which is ideal for fighting and preventing acne.
 I have heard great things about this, but haven’t personally tried it because I don’t have major problems with acne.

 Use chemical exfoliator 1-2 times per week at night.
 It’s a true hero product.
-It reduces scarring, improves elasticity, reduces and fights hyperpigmentation, and boosts collagen.
+It fades scarring and hyperpigmentation.
+My skin also looks firmer since I started using it.
 It’s great for breakout-prone skin because it gently exfoliates and sloughs off dead skin, which can cause build-up and breakouts.
 If you used Beautycounter, this is very similar to the Overnight Resurfacing Peel – but I think it’s better since it doesn’t leave my skin feeling dry and tight the next morning.
-It’s a deep green color, which is fun.

 Oliveda’s Vitamin C serum is made with hydroxytyrosol, a superpowerful antioxidant, and it also contains camu camu.
 Because of the hydroxytyrosol, this has 1300% more power than vitamin C alone.
-It improves fine lines and wrinkles, neutralizes free radicals, and gives you a super radiant complexion.
+It’s noticeably softened my fine lines, and my skin looks brighter overall.
 It also has carrot extract in it, which makes it red, which is fun.
 My favorite vitamin C serum is Nature Biss, but this one is a fraction of the price, so it’s a much more affordable option to my pricey favorite.
-You can read a full F83 review here.)
+For more details, you can read the full Oliveda Vitamin C serum review.

 This face mask removes dead skin cells so that the rest of your skincare products can absorb better.
 This is especially beneficial for dry and/or aging skin since you’re paying more for those types of products and you want to get the most out of them.
 (The women who give me my facials have been telling me for years that I need to use an enzyme mask regularly to see improvements in my fine lines and deeper wrinkles).

 I also love that it has a warming sensation.
 I usually hate applying masks because they take a long time and are messy, but I actually look forward to using them since I enjoy the sensory experience.
-And the green color is fun!
+And it’s bright green, which always makes me feel like I’m doing something.
 My skin feels incredibly soft and smooth after I use it too.

 This is a physical face exfoliator.
 It’s a superfine facial scrub that helps remove dead skin cells and gives you a fresh, glowy complexion.
 It’s fine and definitely does the job, but I still prefer the Dual Enzyme Polish from Colleen Rothschild.
 However, Olive Core does use cleaner ingredients, so if that’s your top priority, know that this does work well.
-(I shared more about Colleen Rothschild products in this post.)
+I go into more detail in my Colleen Rothschild skincare review if you want the full comparison.

 This is the best daytime lip balm I’ve ever used.
 It’s super hydrating like any lip balm should be, but it also makes my lips look full, almost like I’ve had lip filler (I haven’t).
-I love it so much I have a full review of the lip balm here.
+I love it so much I wrote a full Oliveda Lip Balm review.
 I’ve also noticed that the redness around the outside of my lips improves when I apply this.
 If you want an overnight mask, go for the One Skin peptide lip mask.
-It’s a game change for improving the overall appearance of lips’ fullness and fine lines.
+It noticeably plumps my lips and softens fine lines by morning.

 However, the Oliveda quiz results can be confusing (some of my friends have run into this problem), so if you fill out my Skincare Survey, I will send you my recommendations and thoughts for your exact skin type.